Dissociative Identity Disorder: A Myth or Reality?

 Fortunately, people with dissociative identity disorder can work, maintain satisfactory relationships and lead a normal day to day life.
 Nonetheless, it’s a difficult disorder to control and can cause pain to not only the person themselves but also their loved ones.

 Dissociative identity disorder: myth or reality?

-There tons of study cases made about people with dissociative identity disorder.
+There are tons of study cases made about people with dissociative identity disorder.
 However, there are also many skeptical people who doubt the existence of this disorder.

 If a murderer claims he doesn’t remember the crime because another personality did it?
 Moral reasons lead many people to be critical about this disorder.
-It’s possible to fake having different identities which makes it difficult to identify if a person really has the disorder or is a simple strategy.
+It’s possible to fake having different identities which make it difficult to identify if a person really has the disorder or is a simple strategy.
 This situation opens arguments and suspicions on the veracity of the disorder.

-Other professionals have argued that patients are overanalyzed and overdiagnosed according to our biased views.
+Other professionals have argued that patients are over analyzed and overdiagnosed according to our biased views.
 This should be encouraging for forensic psychologists to study and shed some light on this issue.

-Up to this day we don’t know, however, it is interesting to note that recently studies have been done in an effort to see any brain differences in those diagnosed with DID versus those who aren’t.
+Up to this day, we don’t know, however, it is interesting to note that recently studies have been done in an effort to see any brain differences in those diagnosed with DID versus those who aren’t.
 According to Eric Vermetten M.D.
-Ph.D. and others their study “is the first to demonstrate smaller hippocampal and amygdalar volumes in female patients with dissociative identity disorder, compared to healthy female subjects.”
+Ph.D. and others, their study “is the first to demonstrate smaller hippocampal and amygdalar volumes in female patients with dissociative identity disorder, compared to healthy female subjects.”
 Do these brain changes prove that there actually is a personality switch in individuals affected with DID or does it prove nothing?
 Unfortunately, we still do not know.

 Last but not least, you can check this America Undercover HBO documentary about different people with dissociative identity disorder telling their story, the obstacles they face and how professionals deal with their case.